 The paint pigment cobalt blue was invented in 1802 and became a very important color for painters.
 Here is the painter’s palette used by Christian Skredsvig.

 It was also a favorite color in the textile industry because cobalt blue will not fade.
 At the Mine Museum they had a sample of wallpaper centuries old, and it has never lost its color.

 After the mine closed in 1893, the facility fell into disrepair and it was decided to tear everything down so the area could be reused.
 All of the original structures were removed except for the Poison Tower.
 Every time they tried to tear down the Poison Tower, workers became sick.
 It was finally decided to stop the destruction of the site and instead reopen it as a museum, which opened in 1993.
-Here is the actual Poison Tower, which we were not able to get very close to!
+Here is the actual Poison Tower.

-The day before, we visited another museum that had some ties to the blue pigment.
 Christian Skredsvig was a famous Norwegian painter who lived from 1854 to 1924.
 His home, Hagan, has been turned into a museum preserved just as when Christian lived there.
-His great-granddaughter gave us a personal tour; she’s wearing the red folk costume in the lower left.
+His great-granddaughter gives tours; she’s wearing the red folk costume in the lower left.
 The white house was Christian’s house and studio.

-His kitchen was completely painted blue, because we were told the blue color kept away flies because it contained arsenic.
+His kitchen was completely painted blue, because the blue color kept away flies due to its arsenic content.
 Here are some pictures of the kitchen and furnishings.

 Here are some other interesting "blue facts":

 - Indigo from plants was the dye used for the first pair of blue jeans.